 - Client to provide a supporting written brief, outlining key design requirements, goals, expectations etc.

-- Client to provide their brand guidelines and any associated assets (logo, fonts, image library etc.)
+- Client to provide their brand guidelines and any associated assets (logo, fonts, image library etc.) - see our design requirements document for a full list.

-Design Discovery with Client
+Design Workshop with Client

 We use this initial discovery meeting to present/discuss: